Classification of Horikawa surfaces with T-singularities: Introduction

 \begin{theorem} [Theorem \ref{NOsmoothable}] For $p_g\geq 10$, the only KSBA degenerations of Horikawa surfaces with only T-singularities (not all Du Val) are the Lee-Park examples, and only for the nonspin component. \end{theorem}

 For $p_g\leq 9$ there is only one moduli space with two components, namely $p_g=6$.
 In Example \ref{spinK^2=8} we construct Horikawa T-surfaces for both components, and this represents the only smoothing of a Horikawa T-surface in the spin component according to Theorem \ref{nospin}.
 A comprehensive study of all smoothable Horikawa T-surfaces for $4\leq p_g\leq 9$ will be addressed elsewhere.
 Additionally, the small surfaces described in Theorem \ref{main1} admit a rational blowdown into closed symplectic 4-manifolds; this is studied in \ref{topo}.
-Typically, these surfaces are simply connected and thus homeomorphic to each other by Freedman's theorem.
+Most of them are simply-connected and thus homeomorphic to each other by Freedman's theorem.

 \begin{question} Are rational blowdowns of small Horikawa surfaces diffeomorphic? \end{question}

 Since small surfaces turn out to be present for a wide range of $K^2$, we give a classification of all of them.